Meet the Team

 Karen L. Gordes, PhD, PT, DScPT

-Dr. Gordes is the Chief Learning Director for PALLA and a Senior Lecturer in the Graduate School at University of Maryland Baltimore.
+Dr. Gordes is the Chief Learning Director for PALLA and an Associate Professor in the Graduate School at University of Maryland Baltimore.
 In her role, she collaborates with strategic partners to develop programs and initiatives for faculty development in the area of academic leadership across health profession education programs.
 Before coming to the Graduate School, Dr. Gordes served in a variety of administrative and faculty capacities at the University of Maryland School of Medicine.
-A licensed physical therapist for more than two decades, Karen also serves as Vice Chair of the Governor-appointed Maryland State Board of Physical Therapy Examiners.
+A licensed physical therapist for more than two decades, Karen also serves as Chair of the Governor-appointed Maryland State Board of Physical Therapy Examiners.
 She is a 2018 recipient of the President's Interprofessional Education Scholar Award and the 2013 recipient of the Faculty of the Year Award, both at University of Maryland School of Medicine.
 Dr. Gordes’s research interests include interdisciplinary education and the evaluation of strategies for promoting student academic success and retention in higher education.
 Dr. Gordes received her B.S., M.S. and Doctorate of Science in Physical Therapy from the University of Maryland School of Medicine, and her Ph.D. in Public Policy with a specialization in Evaluation and Analytical Methods, at the University of Maryland Baltimore County.

 Erin Hagar, MA, MFA